Updated: Aug 11

 No. It’s a common myth that every time your credit reports are pulled, your scores drop.
-The reality is that most credit pulls actually have no impact on your scores.
-Your creditors will likely pull one or more of your credit reports when you make a request for an increased credit limit, but this is only a “soft inquiry”.
-This allows them to look at your credit report(s) and get some insights into your financial affairs.
-If you’re missing payments on other accounts or you have recent collections, they may view you as a risk.
+The reality is that most credit pulls have no impact on your scores.
+Your creditors will likely pull and review your credit report, but this review is only a “soft inquiry.”
+Update: In recent years, more bank reps and live agents have been using these requests as an opportunity to sell you a new product.
+Avoid the sales pitch by submitting your request through your credit card app or online profile."

 What if they say “No!”?

 If your credit card company determines you are too big a risk, they will say “no” to your request.
-Fortunately your credit score will not be affected in any way.
-I know this not only because I’m a certified credit wizard but also from personal experience...
+Fortunately your credit score will not be affected.
+I know this because I’m a bonafide credit wizard, but also from personal experience...

-I was declined when I last requested a credit increase.
-I had recently been laid off and, although I had a good cushion in my savings *show off* I wanted to increase my credit limit so I would be doubly prepared for a worst-case scenario.
+I was once declined when I requested a credit increase.
+I had recently been laid off and, although I had money in savings *show-off* I wanted to increase my credit limit so I could be extra prepared for a worst-case scenario.

 Unfortunately it had only been about 10 months since my last request for an increase.
-I thought the 1 year rule wouldn’t be that hard and fast but I was wrong.
+I thought the 1-year rule wouldn’t be so hard and fast, but I was wrong.
 I was denied because my last increase had been too recent.
 Either way, there was no fallout, except my gently bruised pride.

 Unrelated note: I've never been a fan of Clint Eastwood